PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 bounded direct aligned consumer or one binary hop followed by an aligned consumer.
 The binary hop and aligned statements use shared parsers instead of orchestrator-local regexes.
+Simple generated aliases are handled by one indexed layout decision.
+It owns the guarded CF→NHWC boundary needed before a rank-three reshape and before the channel-last PReLU/permuted-Conv consumer forms, including exact-shape runtime alignment when known.
+Aliases not rewritten propagate existing CF/NHWC evidence.
+All permuted-Conv statement consumers now reside in this policy owner, so the exporter no longer imports that decoder directly.
 The NHWC AveragePool-to-binary bridge repair and its channel-last spatial-pool restoration wrapper use the same owner.
 AveragePool, binary-anchor, and multiply target shapes are normalized as one chain only when NHWC producer and consumer